Canon M Comparison Review

 The Canon EOS M is a mirrorless interchangeable lens camera that was revealed to the public in July 2012 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon M has a Camera Elo of 1684.
+Is the Canon M a good camera?
+The Canon M has a Camera Elo of 1691.
 This rating puts the Canon M below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the Canon M also falls below average. – Well, the Canon M is more than 6 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (APS cameras), the Canon M also ranks below average. – Well, the Canon M is more than 7 years old, and there have been many other good digital cameras released since 2012.